 - Ensuring there is no false or misleading content included in the material; and

-- Reviewing their website and marketing material content against the requirements in RG234, the Corporations Act and the ASIC Act.
+- Reviewing their website and marketing material content against the requirements in RG234, the Corporations Act, the National Consumer Credit Protection Act and the ASIC Act.

 The requirements in relation to marketing material extend to content published on social media.
 Entities should ensure all staff are aware of the legislation and regulation regarding marketing and promotional material and receive regular training in relation to these issues.

-Sophie Grace assists clients in meeting their compliance requirements including conducting marketing reviews.
+Sophie Grace can assist you in meeting your compliance requirements including conducting marketing reviews.
 If you require assistance in reviewing your marketing material please contact us.